acg-team/nextflow-pvacseq/docs/usage.md

 ### Best Practices

-- Always specify the `vep_cache` and `vep_plugins` directories after the first run to avoid conflicts and unnecessary downloads.
+- Always specify the `vep_cache` and `vep_plugins` directories after the first run to avoid unnecessary downloads.
 - Ensure the `vep_cache_version` matches the version of the `vep_cache` directory provided.